chentingyang/STAMP/README.md

 2.5 Training

-- is_down_sample：whether performing down-sampling to the original samples
+- is_down_sample：perform down-sampling to the original samples or not
 - down_len：down-sampling ratio
-- is_mas：whether performing a moving average operation by sub-windows to extend channel
+- is_mas：perform a moving average operation by sub-windows to extend channel or not

 2.6 Testing
 - test_alpha：weight of prediction error